gruntwork-io/docs/docs/intro/overview/how-it-works.md

 A team of experienced Gruntwork engineers who help you achieve success using Gruntwork products:

-- **Learn.** Pair directly with Gruntwork engineers on your infrastructure project so you can learn by doing as you go.
+- **Learn.** Pair directly with Gruntwork engineers who will teach you the DevOps fundamentals you need to use Gruntwork products to set up reliable, secure, and scalable infrastructure.
 - **Customize.** Engage with Gruntwork subject matter experts to customize our products to suit your specific needs.

 ### Support